nirjar1012/nirjar1012/README.md

 - 🔭 I’m currently working on ...
 Bussiness Application(Personal Project)
 - 🌱 I’m currently learning ...
 React
 - 👯 I’m looking to collaborate on ...
 Business Application
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... developing a LLM
 - 💬 Ask me about ...
 Anything i can help with
 - 📫 How to reach me: ... nirjar000@gmail.com
 - 😄 Pronouns: ...
 He/Him